Tanmaysarkar2002/Linkedin-Job-Scraper/README.md

 # Linkedin-Job-Scraper
- SImple Linedin jod scraper To scrape different types of jobs
+ SImple Linedin job scraper To scrape different types of jobs And its location